-The travel expenses for the five College employees selected for audit were documented and adhered to State travel rules and regulations.
-All five employees were athletic coaches who were responsible for team travel expenses associated with in-state and out-of-state sporting events, including transportation, meals and lodging.
-Some of the coaches also incurred expenses for recruiting trips.
+We found the travel expenses for the SUNY IT employee selected for audit were documented and adhered to State travel rules and regulations.
+The employee was an athletic coach who was responsible for team travel expenses associated with in-state and out-of-state sporting events, including transportation, meals and lodging.
+The coach also incurred expenses for recruiting trips.